Jean-Baptiste Alphonse Karr: Legacy

 Karr is one of the French artists and writers caricatured by Benjamin Roubaud in his drawing Grand Chemin de la Postérité.
 Karr's head is drawn on the body of a wasp (alluding to Les Guêpes) and annotated "KARicature" (sic).

+One of the most memorable quotes by Jean-Baptiste Alphonse Karr, used in many pieces of media, is: "The more things change, the more they stay the same."

 The short story "Les Willis" was the basis of Giacomo Puccini's opera Le Villi (1884).

 The bamboo species Bambusa multiplex Alphonse Karr was named in his honour.

 Numerous roads have been named after him including: